How to Use Claude AI for Your Small Business: The Complete Guide

 Is my business data safe?

-What are Plugins?
+What are Claude Plugins?

-Plugins are role-specific extensions built for Cowork.
+Claude Plugins are role-specific extensions built for Cowork.
 They bundle skills, connectors, and subagents into a single install — sales, marketing, finance, legal, and more — so Claude comes pre-loaded with the context and tools for that domain.
-Because Plugins are built on top of Cowork, they require a Pro subscription and the Claude Desktop app.
+Because Claude Plugins are built on top of Cowork, they require a Pro subscription and the Claude Desktop app.
 Install them from Settings > Plugins.
 They are not required to get started, but they significantly extend what Claude can do once you have your core workflows running.

 Subscribe to my weekly newsletter